kalgynirae/groupvpn-webui/README.md

-A Django-based web interface for creating GroupVPN configurations.
+A Django app providing a web interface for creating GroupVPN configurations.

 Dependencies
 ------------